FutureHere/EasyRetrofit/README.md

 # EasyRetrofit
 an encapsulation for Retrofit2.1

-Its a module needed to be dependence from your main app
+Its a module needed to be dependence from your main module

 write it to your app gradle like this: dependencies {